-39. Meeting the Sustainable Development Goals in cities and making cities resilient to climate change entails solutions that are sensitive to social, economic and ecological contexts.
-Integrated city-specific and landscape-level planning, nature-based solutions and built infrastructure as well as responsible production and consumption can all contribute to sustainable and equitable cities and make a significant contribution to the overall climate change adaptation and mitigation effort.
-Urban planning approaches to promote sustainability include encouraging compact communities, designing nature-sensitive road networks and creating low impact (from an emissions and land use perspective) infrastructure and transportation systems, including active, public and shared transport {5.3.2.6, 6.3.5}.
-However, given that most urban growth between now and 2030 will take place in the Global South, major sustainability challenges include addressing, creatively and inclusively, the lack of basic infrastructure (water, sanitation and mobility), the absence of spatial planning and limited governance capacity and financing mechanisms.
-Those challenges also offer opportunities for locally-developed innovation and experimentation, creating new economic opportunities.
-A combination of bottom-up and city-level efforts, by public and private, community and Government partnerships can be effective in promoting low-cost and locally-adapted solutions to maintaining and restoring biodiversity and ecosystem functions and services.
-Nature-based options include combining grey and green infrastructure (such as wetland and watershed restoration and green roofs), enhancing green spaces through restoration and expansion, promoting urban gardens, maintaining and designing for ecological connectivity and promoting accessibility for all (with benefits for human health).
+39 Meeting the Sustainable Development Goals in cities and making cities resilient to climate change entails solutions that are sensitive to social, economic and ecological contexts.
+Integrated city-specific and landscape-level planning, nature-based solutions and built infrastructure, and responsible production and consumption can all contribute to sustainable and equitable cities and make a significant contribution to the overall climate change adaptation and mitigation effort.
+Urban planning approaches to promote sustainability include encouraging compact communities, designing nature-sensitive road networks and creating low-impact infrastructure and transportation systems (from an emissions and land-use perspective), including active, public and shared transport {5.3.2.6, 6.3.5}.
+However, given that most urban growth between now and 2030 will take place in the Global South, major sustainability challenges include creatively and inclusively addressing the lack of basic infrastructure (water, sanitation and mobility), the absence of spatial planning, and the limited governance capacity and financing mechanisms.
+Those challenges also offer opportunities for locally-developed innovation and experimentation, which will create new economic opportunities.
+A combination of bottom-up and city-level efforts through public, private, community and Government partnerships, can be effective in promoting low-cost and locally-adapted solutions to maintaining and restoring biodiversity and ecosystem functions and services.
+Nature-based options include combining grey and green infrastructure (such as wetland and watershed restoration and green roofs), enhancing green spaces through restoration and expansion, promoting urban gardens, maintaining and designing for ecological connectivity, and promoting accessibility for all (with benefits for human health).
 Additional solutions include disseminating new, low-cost technologies for decentralized wastewater treatment and energy production and creating incentives to reduce over-consumption {6.3.5}.
-Integrating cross-sectoral planning at the local and landscape and regional levels is important, as is involving diverse stakeholders (well established).
-Particularly important at the regional scale are policies and programmes that promote sustainability-minded collective action {5.4.1.3}, protect watersheds beyond city jurisdiction and ensure the connectivity of ecosystems and habitat (e.g., through green-belts).
-At the regional scale, cross-sectoral approaches to mitigating the impact of infrastructure and energy projects entail support for comprehensive environmental impact assessment and strategic environmental assessment of local and regional cumulative impacts {6.3.6.4, 6.3.6.6}.
+Integrating cross-sectoral planning at the local, landscape and regional levels is important, as is involving diverse stakeholders (well established).
+Particularly important at the regional scale are policies and programmes that promote sustainabilityminded collective action {5.4.1.3}, protect watersheds beyond city jurisdictions and ensure the connectivity of ecosystems and habitats (e.g., through green belts).
+At the regional scale, cross-sectoral approaches to mitigating the impact of infrastructure and energy projects entail support for comprehensive environmental impact assessments and strategic environmental assessments of local and regional cumulative impacts {6.3.6.4, 6.3.6.6}.